Governor of Western Australia

 Furthermore, all bills passed by the Parliament of Western Australia require the governor's signature before they become acts and pass into law.
 However, since convention almost always requires the governor to act on the advice of the premier and the cabinet, such approval is almost always a formality.

 Until the appointment of Sir James Mitchell in 1948, all governors of Western Australia had been British officials.
-After Mitchell's appointment, a further three Britons served as governor: Mitchell's two immediate successors, and then, from 1980 to 1983, Rear-Admiral Sir Richard Trowbridge who was the last British governor of any Australian state.
+After Mitchell's appointment, a further three Britons served as governor: Mitchell's two immediate successors, and then, from 1980 to 1983, Rear-Admiral Sir Richard Trowbridge who was the last non-Australian governor of any Australian state.

+Although not a responsibility of the office of Governor of Western Australia, governors of Western Australia are - like all Governors of the Australian states - normally given a dormant commission to administer the government of the Commonwealth of Australia in the absence from Australia, or the death, incapacity or removal from office of the Governor-General by the Sovereign.

 Styles

 The governor of Western Australia is styled "His Excellency" during his term in office (or Her Excellency for a female governor).
 In August 2014, three of the four living past governors – John Sanderson, Ken Michael and Malcolm McCusker – were given the style "The Honourable", on the recommendation of the premier.
 The other living former governor, Michael Jeffery, already held the style in virtue of his later service as governor-general of Australia.